cla-cif/movie-DB-2000s/README.md

 To do this, I researched film blogs and conducted interviews that led to the creation of a potential user persona.

 ### Empathise
-_This program has been coded thinking at the potential needs of film bloggers in their thirties/forties with moderate to low IT skills who want to gain insights into their personalised film database and tell their followers about it._
+_This program has been coded thinking at the potential needs of film bloggers in their thirties/forties with intermediate to low IT skills who want to gain insights into their personalised film database and tell their followers about it._

 __Let us call our blogger Nastya.__